-We consider applications for any full-time graduate course at Cambridge
+We consider applications for any full-time postgraduate course at Cambridge

 Postgraduate students are students reading for a 1 year MPhil degree (a taught or research course), a 3 year PhD and any other taught postgraduate course.

 St John’s will consider applications for any of the full-time postgraduate courses offered by the University.
 We do not consider applications for part-time postgraduate courses, other than from existing members of College.

 We cannot consider applications from members of other Cambridge colleges except through our Research Scholarships Competition (which includes the Benefactors', Craik, J.C.
 Hall, Paskin and Pelling Scholarships).
-Former and current students of other Cambridge colleges are asked to contact the St. John's College Graduate Office for further information on the College's transfer policy before nominating their preference colleges on the Graduate Application Form within the Applicant Portal.
-Please note that members of other Cambridge colleges who have already been awarded full funding from other funding bodies before 1 March 2020 are not eligible to enter the 2020 Research Scholarships Competition.
+Former and current students of other Cambridge colleges are asked to contact the St. John's College Postgraduate Office for further information on the College's transfer policy before nominating their preference colleges on the Graduate Application Form within the Applicant Portal.
+Please note that members of other Cambridge colleges who have already been awarded full funding from other funding bodies before 1 March 2021 are not eligible to enter the 2021 Research Scholarships Competition.

-Applicants for postgraduate courses should apply to the University in the first instance, and application should be made through the University’s Graduate Admissions Office for most postgraduate courses; exceptions are the PGCE and the MBA.
+Applicants for postgraduate courses should apply to the University in the first instance, and application should be made through the University’s Graduate Admissions Office for most postgraduate courses; exceptions are, for example, the PGCE and MBA.
 Current undergraduate members of St John’s College wishing to apply for postgraduate courses should initially consult their College Tutor.